 Who Gets OSA (Obstructive Sleep Apnea)?

-1 in 5 adults have mild OSA and 1 in 15 adults have moderate to severe OSA.
-Risk factors which increase your chance of OSA including weight gain, BMI greater than 30, neck circumference equal to or greater than 15” in women and 17” in men, smoking.
+1 in 5 adults has mild OSA and 1 in 15 adults has moderate to severe OSA.
+Risk factors that increase your chance of OSA including weight gain, BMI greater than 30, neck circumference equal to or greater than 15” in women and 17” in men, and smoking.